agalue/gominion/README.md

 An implementation of the OpenNMS Minion in Go using gRPC

-This project started as a proof of concept to understand how hard it would be to reimplement the OpenNMS Minion in Go.
+This project started as a proof of concept to understand how hard it would be to reimplement the OpenNMS Minion in Go because using low-powered devices like a Raspberry Pi as the Minion server could be a possibility.
+Still, the current Minion is very resource-demanding in typical production environments.

-The Java-based one has lots of features that is currently missing, but hopefully will be added soon.
+The Java-based one has lots of features that the GO version is currently missing, but hopefully will be added soon.

+Kafka must be the broker technology used for the OpenNMS IPC API (both RPC and Sink).
+Also, the `single-topic` feature for RPC must be enabled in OpenNMS to utilize the gRPC server (regardless if it is the embedded one in OpenNMS or the stand-alone version).

+For this reason, Horizon 26 (or Meridian 2020) or newer is required.

+For the gRPC server, you could use:

+* The one [embedded](https://docs.opennms.org/opennms/releases/26.1.3/guide-install/guide-install.html#_configure_opennms_horizon_2) in OpenNMS.
+* The standalone one implemented in [Java](https://github.com/OpenNMS/grpc-server).
+* The standalone one implemented in [Go](https://github.com/agalue/onms-grpc-server).

 ## RPC Modules